Cloud infrastructure

 What we shipped, summarised

-Replacing the 1,461-line functions/main.py monolith; per-route cutover via BACKEND_ROUTING in src/lib/api-helpers.ts
+functions/main.py monolith replaced by per-domain Cloud Run services; per-route cutover via BACKEND_ROUTING in src/lib/api-helpers.ts

 n_eff_min = 1,318; 0 divergences; 9.0 s wallclock on real PSL data — calibration pipeline still rides on the foundation